 Applications for new facilities or modification of existing facilities must include plans signed and stamped by a professional engineer licensed in the State of Texas.
-Alterations to the original approved plan may not be made without prior approval, except as noted below.
+Alterations to the original approved plan may not be made without prior approval, except as noted below (see Appendix F for submittal requirements).
 All construction must follow all other federal, state, and local laws and NTMWD policies and regulations.
 All solar electrical facilities designs must follow the National Electrical Code, as updated, revised, or superseded.
 Electrical plans must be signed and stamped by a professional electrician licensed in the State of Texas or signed by a Master Electrician licensed in the State of Texas.
 Section 5.2.9 includes additional requirements; however, if there is any conflict between this SMP and the National Electrical Code, the more stringent rule will apply.
+All electrical needs must be supplied by on-site solar.

-If any modification to an authorized facility is requested, two printed and one electronic set of engineer-reviewed and stamped plans of the entire facility must be provided.
+If any modification to an authorized facility is requested, an electronic set of engineer-reviewed and stamped plans of the entire facility must be provided through MGO Connect.
 In addition to the actual structure, plans submitted for review and approval must include all amenities, including but not limited to storage chests, boat lifts, PWC moorage, and solar battery storage.